HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 3. Hello Fabian,

-thank you very much for your feedback.
-I have now ordered a VL53L0X with this cover cap and think I can mount/glue it in something like an AP junction box.
-Nothing against your case, but I would use it in a dug hole in a water tank in the garden, which nobody would ever see (as they say pearls before swine..).
-If the function is fulfilled, I'm already very happy.
-I also use ESPEasy for my previous ESP8266 stories and would like to do this again here (the rules alone to filter/calm down a fluctuating measurement result would be copy & paste).
-As my previous commentator says, it is unfortunately not entirely clear to me how to integrate the PlugIn P0133 for compiling ESPEasy.
-Your link helps, however the activation of plugins seems to have changed by deleting the comment characters from the structure in ESPEasy.
-Guess there is a central administration file.
-In addition, P0133 no longer seems to be present in the "MEGA" version of ESPEASY (P097 is the end).
-For the VL53L0X I'm still optimistic that we'll find out somehow if the plugin still works for the current version, but how does this work for a VL53L1X?
-Simply integrate the VL53L1X.h from Polulu into the project and adjust the ino file accordingly?
+Thank you very much for your feedback.
+I have now ordered a VL53L0X with this cover cap and believe I can mount/glue it into something like an AP junction box.
+Nothing against your housing, but for me it would be used in a dug hole in a water tank in the garden, which no one would ever see (as they say, pearls before swine...).
+When the function is fulfilled, I'm very happy.
+I also use ESPEasy for my previous ESP8266 stories and would like to do so again here (the rules alone to filter/calm down a fluctuating measurement result would be copy & paste).
+As my previous commenter says, unfortunately it's not entirely clear to me how to integrate the P0133 plug-in for compiling ESPEasy.
+Your link helps, but the activation of plugins seems to have changed by deleting the comment characters from the structure in ESPEasy.
+I assume there is a central administration file there.
+In addition, P0133 no longer seems to be present in the “MEGA” version of ESPEASY (it ends at P097).
+For the VL53L0X, I'm still optimistic about getting this out somehow if the plugin for the current version still works, but how does this work for a VL53L1X?
+Simply integrate the VL53L1X.h from Polulu into the project and adapt the ino file accordingly?

 Keep it exciting and stay tuned to the project.